yelicoder/angularMaterial/README.md

 ### Use Postman mock server

-You can simimulat any response.
+You can simimulat any response and http status code

-Limitation:
-Can not simulate error status code like 401, 404 etc.

 Warning: make sure the angular-in-memory-web-api dependency is removed.
 Otherwise the http call will be intecepted and throws 404 error